meteatamel/asyncapi-basics/samples/quickstart/README.md

 ## Validate the AsyncAPI file

-You can se in AsyncStudio whether the AsyncAPI file is valid or not.
+You can see in AsyncStudio whether the AsyncAPI file is valid or not.

 You can also validate it using the `asyncapi` CLI: